thesubtleties/obsidian-notes/SQL/Sequelize/Seeders/Seeders Overview.md

 Choose method based on need for model integration vs. raw performance.
 Consider data volume, validation requirements, and consistency with application logic when deciding.

-[Link to detailed comparison and usage guide]

-This concise overview provides a quick reference in your Seeders cheatsheet while allowing users to access more detailed information through the link to the comprehensive guide.

 ## Basic Structure of a Seeder File

 ```javascript